27 Historical Fiction Books About Women in STEM

 Book Summary

 This dual-timeline novel opens in 2019 at the funeral for BettyKay in a small town in Iowa.
 BettyKay’s daughters are shocked when Hollywood movie star Kitty Devereaux walks in and places something into their mother’s casket.
-Over the course of the weekend, BettyKay’s daughters discover a whole other side to their mother as Kitty shares stories of their lifelong friendship, which all began in 1967 at a St. Luke’s Nursing School in the fictional town of Greensboro, Iowa.
+Over the course of the weekend, BettyKay’s daughters discover a whole other side to their mother as Kitty shares stories of their lifelong friendship, which all began in 1967 at St. Luke’s Nursing School in the fictional town of Greensboro, Iowa.

 BettyKay grew up on a farm in the Midwest and risked everything to attend nursing school against her parents’ wishes.
 Her assigned roommate, Kitty, came to Iowa to escape her past in Atlanta but already had her sights set on Hollywood.
 The two, having little in common, became unlikely friends.
 Another new student, Jenny, completed their trio.
 Jenny had aspirations of becoming a doctor, but she knew that the combination of being a woman and being Black meant that the odds were stacked against her in the late 60s.